Youth Leadership St. Louis

-Throughout the year, students explore issues ranging from criminal justice and health care to education and diversity.
-Program days, held during school hours and select weekends, include a combination of team-building exercises, experiential learning activities, site visits/tours, and dialogue with community leaders.
+Throughout the year, students explore issues ranging from social responsibility and economic development to public health and diversity.
+Program days, held during school hours and select Saturdays, include a combination of team-building exercises, experiential learning activities, site visits/tours, and dialogue with community leaders.

 Take the Next Step

-Complete Our Partner Intent to Participate Form.Sign Up
+Complete our 2024-25 Partner Intent to Participate Form.Sign Up